For prostate artery embolization (PAE), size does matter! In fact, smaller is better! But what are we talking about here?

-The PAE procedure is performed by an interventional radiologist.
-This type of physician is sub-specialized in image-guided procedures that use X-rays, tiny catheters and other microtools.
+An Interventional Radiologist is a physician is sub-specialized in image-guided procedures that use X-rays, tiny catheters and other microtools.

 There are many types of products used in embolization.
 These include coils (metallic springs), medical-grade glues, spherical beads, non-spherical particles, plugs and foam.
 An experienced vascular and interventional radiologist understands these products, and can choose the correct one(s) to use in a given application.